 Long-Term Equity Incentive Award Guidelines.
-The Compensation Committee has approved "guideline" long-term incentive values for each executive pay grade eligible for long-term equity incentive awards other than the Chief Executive Officer.
-These guideline values initially were established at the median of competitive practice, based on a 2016 assessment of compensation programs of comparably sized companies by the Committee's independent compensation consultant.
-The assessment shows that our guidelines currently continue to align closely with competitive medians.
+The Compensation Committee has approved "guideline" long-term incentive values for each executive eligible for long-term equity incentive awards other than the President and Chief Executive Officer.
+These guideline values are targeted at the median of competitive practice, and for the 2021 long-term incentive grants, were based on a 2020 assessment of compensation programs of comparably sized companies by the Committee's independent compensation consultant.
 Guideline values are converted to performance shares and restricted stock units in a given year by dividing the values by an amount equal to the closing price of company common stock on the grant date.
 The actual number of equity awards granted to eligible employees is further subject to an increase or decrease from the guideline value at the Committee's discretion, based upon management's assessment of an individual employee's past contributions and potential future contributions to the company.
-In the case of the company's Chief Executive Officer, the Committee determines in its sole discretion the number of equity awards to be granted based on a review by the Committee's independent compensation consultant of competitive practice and the Committee's evaluation of the Chief Executive Officer's performance.
+In the case of the company's President and Chief Executive Officer, the Committee determines in its sole discretion the number of equity awards to be granted based on a review by the Committee's independent compensation consultant of competitive practices and the Committee's evaluation of the President and Chief Executive Officer's performance.

 Restricted Stock Units.
-Restricted stock units vest on December 31 immediately preceding the third anniversary of the grant date unless the officer's employment with the company is terminated for any reason other than death, disability or retirement.
+The annual restricted stock unit grants vest on December 31 immediately preceding the third anniversary of the grant date unless the officer's employment with the company is terminated for any reason other than death, disability or retirement.
 See "Potential Payments upon Termination or Termination Following a Change in Control."
-We have also granted restricted stock units to newly hired executives to replace the value of equity awards that were forfeited when they left their prior employer and to align the interests of new executives to those of our stockholders.
+We have also granted restricted stock units to newly hired executives, such as Ms. Cribb, to replace the value of equity awards that were forfeited when they left their prior employer and to align the interests of new executives to those of our stockholders.
+One of two restricted stock unit grants awarded to Ms. Cribb in connection with her hiring vests 100% on the third anniversary of her start date and the other grant vests 100% on the fourth anniversary of her start date.

 Performance Shares.
 Performance shares are earned based on the company's TSR over a three-year performance period relative to the median TSR of performance peer group (weighted 50%) and the company's TSR percentile ranking relative to all companies within the NAREIT All Equity REITs Index (of which we are a member) (weighted 50%) over such performance period.
 TSR is calculated based on stock price appreciation plus cash and share distributions.
-See "2018 Long-Term Equity Incentive Awards Peer Group."
+See "2021 Long-Term Equity Incentive Awards - Performance Peer Group."